Janpot/express-validate.js/README.md

 In case of invalid values, the validator responds with a 400 response containing the result of the validation.
 Otherwise the validated parameters are attached to the request in the `valid` object.

 In the same way as can be done to [validate.js](http://validatejs.org/#custom-validator), custom validators can be attached to `validate.validators`

+the response content in case of an error can be customized.
+To do this add a `customResponse` function to `validate`.
+The function will receive the `validate.js` result object and it's return value is used as the response for invalid parameters:

+    validate.customResponse = function (errors) {
+      return 'Nothing to see here';
+    };

 ##License